-The Council is considering approval of \$1.7M in planning funds as FPL Category 1 for the Chenier Plain Ecosystem Restoration Program.
-In addition, the Council is considering the implementation component for potential future funding as an FPL Category 2 activity, and proposes to reserve \$18.3M for this component, pending further review and a Council vote.
-The program is proposed to be implemented over the course of 4 years in the Chenier Plain of southeast Texas, including locations in four upper coastal counties: Galveston, Orange, Jefferson, and Chambers (Figure 5).
-Texas, through the Texas Commission on Environmental Quality (TCEQ), is the sponsor of this proposed program.
+The Council has approved \$1.7M in planning funds as FPL Category 1 for the Chenier Plain Ecosystem Restoration Program.
+In addition, the Council has included the implementation component for potential future funding as an FPL Category 2 activity, and has reserved \$18.3M for this component, pending further review and a Council vote.
+The program will be implemented over the course of 4 years in the Chenier Plain of southeast Texas, including locations in four upper coastal counties: Galveston, Orange, Jefferson, and Chambers (Figure 5).
+Texas, through the Texas Commission on Environmental Quality (TCEQ), is the sponsor of this program.

-This program would restore and conserve high-quality coastal habitats within Texas.
-Targeted habitats would include freshwater to estuarine marsh, coastal prairie grasslands, tidal flats, creeks, and basins, all of which creates an extremely productive complex for diverse fish and wildlife resources and protects inland areas from storm surge.
+This program will restore and conserve high-quality coastal habitats within Texas.
+Targeted habitats will include freshwater to estuarine marsh, coastal prairie grasslands, tidal flats, creeks, and basins, all of which create an extremely productive complex for diverse fish and wildlife resources and protects inland areas from storm surge.
 Potential partners may include the U.S. Army Corps of Engineers, Texas Parks and Wildlife Department, Ducks Unlimited, U.S. Fish and Wildlife Service, and local and regional governments.

 The primary Comprehensive Plan goal of this program is to restore and conserve habitat (Figure 10).
-Stressors that would be addressed include channelization, subsidence, erosion, and saltwater intrusion.
+Stressors that will be addressed include channelization, subsidence, erosion, and saltwater intrusion.
 Implementation of this program has the potential to restore degraded wetlands, reduce erosion and habitat loss, improve water quality, provide land reclamation, and increase coastal resiliency.
-Multiple restoration methods could be considered, including (1) beneficial use of dredge material to restore wetlands and elevate marshes; (2) installation of fresh water siphons to route freshwater underneath the Gulf Intracoastal Waterway to the lower Chenier Plain; (3) installation of breakwaters to reduce shoreline erosion; and (4) modification of levees.
-This work would yield habitat benefits for fish and wildlife species and restore ecosystem services such as storm surge buffering, water quality maintenance, sediment retention, nutrient regulation, and recreation.
+Multiple restoration methods will be considered, including (1) beneficial use of dredge material to restore wetlands and elevate marshes; (2) installation of fresh water siphons to route freshwater underneath the Gulf Intracoastal Waterway to the lower Chenier Plain; (3) installation of breakwaters to reduce shoreline erosion; and (4) modification of levees.
+This work will yield habitat benefits for fish and wildlife species and restore ecosystem services such as storm surge buffering, water quality maintenance, sediment retention, nutrient regulation, and recreation.

 Figure 10.
-This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) would address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
-Should the proposed program be approved for funding, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
+This figure shows the Comprehensive Plan goal of this activity (top row), how the 2019 Planning Framework approaches and techniques employed by this activity (second column) will address stressors (first column) to support Comprehensive Plan objectives (third column), and the corresponding metrics that may be used to track program or implemented project success (fourth column).
+As this program is implemented, metrics may be added, removed, or replaced, as appropriate, as specific projects under the program are identified.
 See Figure 3 for more information on interpreting the above figure.

-This program would select projects for implementation by building on Texas' stakeholder-driven process for developing the 2019 Planning Framework and for selecting preliminary projects for FPL3 consideration.
+This program will select projects for implementation by building on Texas' stakeholder-driven process for developing the 2019 Planning Framework and for selecting preliminary projects for FPL3 consideration.
 During this earlier work, county judges and two workgroups (state and federal agency and non-governmental organization representatives) submitted projects for FPL3 consideration.
 Coastal experts, Harte Research Institute staff, and TCEQ staff reviewed the projects and selected 23 for public comment.
 These 23 projects included 5 multicomponent projects that address the Chenier Plain that may be considered under this program.